 He only has a few adult female Pugs.
 He does have a few younger Pugs.
 His first retiree, Sugar he kept.
 She is is favorite.

-We hope to have some of them in foster to adopt programs.
+We hope to have some of them in foster to adopt programs, please contact us if interested!
 (See Program Below.)

 Foster to Adopt Program.